tajwarfahim/srt/README.md

 ## Acknowledgements

 This codebase is built on top of [verl](https://github.com/volcengine/verl), and we use the core functionalities in their codebase heavily.
 We thank the authors of verl for providing us with an extremely easy-to-work-with codebase!

+Contemporary work such as [MM-UPT](https://github.com/waltonfuture/MM-UPT) have tried a similar idea for training multi-modal LLMs.
+We thank the authors for pointing it out, and would encourage interested users to look at their [codebase](https://github.com/waltonfuture/MM-UPT) and [paper](https://arxiv.org/abs/2505.22453).